Relative to Datum: Yes

-Total Runout is measured by fixing the all datum points and rotating the part along the rotational axis.
+Total Runout is measured by fixing the datum features (typically an axis) and rotating the part along the rotational axis.
 The part is usually constrained with a set of V-blocks or a spindle of some sort that will constrain the part while allowing it to rotate.
 To measure total runout, a series of gauges must be linked to take their measurement in reference to each other – similar to how cylindricity is measured.

 Another method for measuring total runout is to take one gauge held perpendicular to the surface of the part, and slowly move it across the surface of the part axially as the part is rotated.
 If the gauge varies at any point by more than the total runout tolerance, the part would be out of spec.

 Relation to Other GD&T Symbols:

 Total Runout Controls: Concentricity, Perpendicularity/Parallelism (feature of size axis), Cylindricity, Circularity, Straightness and of course normal Circular Runout

 Total Runout captures Concentricity by controlling the radial alignment of the datum’s axis to the feature’s median points.

 Perpendicularity or Parallelism of the two features would be controlled because if the central axis is offset by an angle, the end of the workpiece would runout far more than the side closer to the datum.

 Cylindricity would also be controlled because any form variation along a cylindrical surface would show up in the total runout.
 If the feature is a cylinder, any circularity or straightness would cause the height gauge to fluctuate, even if the part is perfectly coaxial.

 Axis Straightness is controlled because any bow in the feature would cause the end of the piece to have a larger runout at the end of the work piece.
 Surface Straightness would also be controlled because you are now controlling any form variation across the entire surface. (this would control whether the part is a cylinder or a tapered feature)